-This is the part of the day we love getting together to chew on the gritty stuff of faith, creativity, theology and worship.
+We love chewing on the gritty stuff of faith, creativity, theology and worship together -

 Find space to reflect and consider, connect as a community, express worship through creative skills of all kinds, think and talk about the stuff that makes us tick as Christians and as creatives.

-A team of facilitators, musicians, and speakers including our keynote Russell McKane weave together a unique and unforgettable journey through the week, which participants will further explore in daily morning and afternoon elective streams.
+A team of facilitators, musicians, and speakers weave together a unique and unforgettable journey throughout the event, which participants will further explore in daily morning and afternoon elective streams.